 Additionally, the EA Study is exploring other streetscape improvements along Jonesville Crescent and Ashtonbee Road to Birchmount Road that do not require completion of Phases 3 and 4 of the MCEA.
 The improvements will ensure these streets are complete streets to support existing and future residents and businesses.

-Four Alternative Street Designs were evaluated for the O’Connor Drive Reconfiguration and Extension west of Pharmacy Avenue and two Alternative Street Designs were evaluated east of Pharmacy Avenue to Birchmount Avenue.
-See the discussion guide for more information on the evaluation.
+Four Alternative Street Designs were evaluated for the O’Connor Drive reconfiguration and extension west of Pharmacy Avenue, and two alternative street designs were evaluated east of Pharmacy Avenue to Birchmount Avenue.

-Alternative C4 west of Pharmacy Avenue and Alternative D2 east of Pharmacy Avenue are the Recommended Street Designs for the O’Connor Drive Reconfiguration and Extension to support the existing and planned uses along the two corridors.
-The typical mid-block condition for the Recommended Street Designs have:
+Alternative C4 west of Pharmacy Avenue and Alternative D2 east of Pharmacy Avenue are the Recommended Street Designs for the O’Connor Drive reconfiguration and extension to support the existing and planned uses along the two streets.
+The typical mid-block condition for the recommended street designs have:

 See roll plan that shows the Recommended Street Designs.